-TLC operates a point-based rewards system.
-In each lesson learners can gain up to 3 points for both work and behaviour.
-These will be discussed with the learners at end of each lesson, so that they understand and can see positive aspects of work and behaviour.
-These will be applied onto School Pod at the end of each lesson.
-When a learner's behaviour meets or goes above and beyond the expected behaviour standard, staff will recognise it with positive recognition and reward.
+At TLC The Learning Centre we seek to reward learner's positive behaviour choices through a variety of ways.
+We operate a points-based system to track learner behaviour.
+Learners can earn up to 3 points each lesson for both work and behaviour up to 6 maximum.
+These should be discussed with learners at the end of the lesson when they are logged on the MIS.

+When a learner's behaviour goes above or beyond the expected behaviour standard, staff will recognise it immediately, and reward when appropriate.
 This provides an opportunity for all staff to reinforce the school's culture and ethos.

-Positive reinforcements and rewards will be applied clearly and fairly to reinforce the routines, expectations, and norms of the school's behaviour culture.
-Positive behaviour will be rewarded with but not limited to:
+Positive reinforcements and rewards will be applied clearly and fairly to reinforce the routines, expectations and norms of the school's behaviour culture.

+Positive behaviour will be rewarded with, but not limited to:

-- Verbal praise.
+- Immediate, specific verbal praise.

-- Positive call home.

-- Reward recommendations.

-- Task of learners' choice.

-- Prizes.

-- Points on School Pod.
+- Points on school MIS.

+- Recognised on the Wow moment display.

+- Learner's choice in lesson.

+- Weekly prizes.

+- Phone calls home.

-- Reward lesson for whole class.
+- Reward lesson/activity for whole class.

-- At the end of week rewards assembly, good efforts, attendance, and kindness is celebrated with certificates and prizes from the Betty Boo Box.
+- At the end of the week rewards assembly, good efforts, attendance, and kindness is celebrated with certificates and prizes.

-Award Reason Given 100% Attendance Learners with 100% of agreed timetable over a week.
-Legend of the Week Learner with the most points on School Pod OR who have gone the extra mile or achieved something great.
+Award Reason Given 100 % Attendance Learners with 100% attendance at agreed timetable over a week.
+Legend of the Week Learner with most points on Engage OR who have gone the extra mile or achieved something exceptional for them.
 Kindness Award Learners nominated by teachers for exceptional acts of kindness.
-WOW Moments Learners nominated by teachers over the week.

-Responding to Behaviour that Challenges
+Responding to Dysregulated Behaviour

-When a learner's behaviour falls below the standard that can reasonably be expected of them, staff will respond to restore a calm and safe learning environment, and to prevent recurrence of behaviour that affects learning.
+When a learner's behaviour does not meet the expectations that we have of all members of TLC The Learning Centre, staff will respond in order to restore a calm and safe learning environment to help the learner re-engage with the learning, by preventing a recurrence of any behaviours that disrupts learning.

-Staff will endeavour to create a predictable environment by always challenging behaviour that falls short of the standards, and by responding in a consistent, fair, and proportionate manner, so learners know with certainty that misbehaviour will always be addressed.
+Staff will endeavour to create a consistent environment, by always challenging behaviour that does not meet school expectations in a fair and proportionate manner, so that learners know with certainty that challenging behaviour will always be addressed.